MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 1. Install as root: `sudo su`

-2. Update packages on your system: `apt-get update`

-3. Optionally, if your system does not have the https apt transport option: `apt-get install apt-transport-https`
+2. Optionally, if your system does not have the https apt transport option: `apt-get install apt-transport-https`

-4. Set the location of the package repeat the **prod** directory, which contains the Machine Learning Server distribution.
+3. Set the location of the package repeat the **prod** directory, which contains the Machine Learning Server distribution.
 This example specifies 16.04: `wget http://packages.microsoft.com/config/ubuntu/16.04/packages-microsoft-prod.deb`

+4. Register the repo: `dpkg -i packages-microsoft-prod.deb`

-5. As a verification step, check whether the **mlserver.list** configuration file exists: `ls -la /etc/apt/sources.list.d/`
+5. As a verification step, check whether the **microsoft-prod.list** configuration file exists: `ls -la /etc/apt/sources.list.d/`

+6. Update packages on your system: `apt-get update`

-6. Install the server: `apt-get install microsoft-mlserver-all-9.2.1`
+7. Install the server: `apt-get install microsoft-mlserver-all-9.2.1`

-7. Activate the server: `/opt/microsoft/mlserver/9.2.1/bin/R/activate.sh`
+8. Activate the server: `/opt/microsoft/mlserver/9.2.1/bin/R/activate.sh`

 ### SUSE SLES11

 1. Install as root: `sudo su`

-2. Update packages on your system: `zypper update`

-3. Set the location of the package repo at the **prod** directory, which contains the Machine Learning Server distribution.
+2. Set the location of the package repo at the **prod** directory, which contains the Machine Learning Server distribution.
 This example is for SLES11, the only supported version of SUSE in Machine Learning Server: `sudo rpm -Uvh http://packages.microsoft.com/config/sles/11/packages-microsoft-prod.rpm`

+3. Update packages on your system: `zypper update`

 4. Install the server: `zypper install microsoft-mlserver-all-9.2.1`